Bob Stefanowski parts ways with senior advisor

 “We’re incredibly grateful for Liz’s work to help us set our state on a new path,” Stefanowski said in a statement.
 “Her talent and insights will be sorely missed.”

 The announcement comes about two and a half months before Election Day on Nov.
-8, where Stefanowski is challenging incumbent Governor Ned Lamont.
+8, where Stefanowski is challenging incumbent Gov. Ned Lamont.

 “It’s been a tremendous opportunity to work with Bob and Laura (Devlin) over these last few months,” Kurantowicz said in a statement.
 “I am confident they will continue working hard to make Connecticut better for everyone.”